liviaamaral/ticketmaster-concert-radar/README.md

 # Ticketmaster Concert Radar

-End-to-end data pipeline that ingests, transforms, and visualizes live music events across major U.S. cities to answer: **where are concerts happening, how much do they cost, and how does that change over time?**
+End-to-end data pipeline that ingests, transforms, and visualizes live music events across major U.S. cities to answer: **where are concerts happening, how much do they cost, and how does music scene changes within US cities?**

 Built with Snowflake, dbt, and GitHub Actions.